Transport in Milan: Airports

-Milan's airport system is the second busiest in Italy, after that of Rome.
-The city is served by three major airports: Malpensa Airport, the biggest in northern Italy; Linate Airport, located near the city centre and mainly used for domestic traffic; and Orio al Serio Airport, located in the neighbouring city of Bergamo, used mainly by low-cost airlines.
-Combined, these three airports transported a total of 43 million passengers in 2017.
+Milan's airport system is the busiest in Italy, surpassing that of Rome.
+The city is served by three major airports: Malpensa Airport, the biggest in northern Italy; Linate Airport, located near the city centre and mainly used for domestic traffic; and Bergamo Airport, located in the neighbouring city of Bergamo, used mainly by low-cost airlines.
+Combined, these three airports transported a total of 56.9 million passengers in 2024.
 Milano Bresso, operated by Aero Club Milano, is a minor general aviation airport.

 The three major airports are connected by bus to the city center.
 In addition, Malpensa has a direct rail connection to central railway stations in Milan (notably Centrale, Garibaldi and Cadorna) via the Malpensa Express service.
 Thanks to Metro line 4, Linate airport also gained a fixed rail connection to Milan city center and will reach the city's south-western districts once the line is finished.
-Orio al Serio airport will instead be connected to the nearby city of Bergamo via a railway line that is projected to be finished by 2026; from Bergamo main station, trains will be able to reach the stations of Milano Centrale in less than an hour and Milano Porta Garibaldi.
+Bergamo airport will instead be connected to the nearby city of Bergamo via a railway line that is projected to be finished by 2026; from Bergamo main station, trains will be able to reach the stations of Milano Centrale in less than an hour and Milano Porta Garibaldi.